Mystorius/coupon_matching/README.md

 #### Fast
 According to Google and DoubleClick AdExchange [statistics](https://developer.akamai.com/blog/2016/09/14/mobile-load-time-user-abandonment), "3% of mobile users abandon sites that take longer than 3 seconds to load".
-And once loaded, users expect them to be fast—no janky scrolling or slow-to-respond interfaces.
+And once loaded, users expect them to be fast, no janky scrolling or witch slow-to-respond interfaces.

 #### Engaging
 Progressive Web Apps are installable (with an "add to home screen pop up) and live on the user's home screen (looking just like an app),